 Appear in Court

-Make sure to appear in court of the specified court date.
-Failure to appear in court is an automatic victory for the other side.
+Make sure you appear in court on the scheduled date and at the correct time.
+Failure to appear is usually an automatic victory for the other side.
 Bring any evidence you have that supports your case.

 Your roommate will be allowed to continue living in the rental unit if the judge rules against you.
 Otherwise, your roommate will be given a certain amount of time to move out.
 This can be as short as three days in some states.

 The eviction notice will usually be posted on the front door of the rental unit.
 You can contact the local marshal or sheriff to forcibly remove your roommate from the residence, usually for a fee, if they don't move out by the required date.

 Try to avoid eviction.
 Talk to your roommate and ask them to move before you file a formal eviction action.
 Explain why you would like them to leave and make them aware that an eviction judgment will be a matter of public record and could make it more difficult to rent in the future.

 Be professional.
 Any communication with your roommate regarding the eviction should be done in writing.
 Don't break the law by changing the locks, removing your roommate’s possessions, or threatening your roommate with illegal actions.

 Protect yourself.
 Don't hesitate to call the police if you're ever concerned about your physical safety.